 “You are prepared.
-Come, Sahale,” was all he said, turning his back and walking toward the base of the cliff.
+Come, Sahale,” was all Hania said, turning his back and walking toward the base of the cliff.
 The others around them, adorned in tribal finery no outsider had ever seen, erupted in whoops of encouragement.
 With ceremonial spears and bows raised in triumph, they willed Eddie forward.
 Bile climbed high in his throat.
 He looked up at the path before him, as far as he could see to the peak of San Jacinto.
+It disappeared into the cold mist swirling above.
 Hania handed him the coil of rope, but held on to the spear.
-“Now, we go up.”
+“Now we go up.”

 Minutes became hours as the dusty and stony trail continued upward.
 Eddie’s legs burned with the fire of inactivity.
 Grandfather warned him the trek would be difficult and that he should get out from the front of the white man’s electronic box.
 No good can come from white men preaching our destiny from miles away inside a box of wires, he would say.
-Only the Yellow Eagle knows what is best for we Apache, and a smart coyote would have made many meals of roadrunner by this time.
+Only the Yellow Eagle knows what is best for we Apache, and a smarter coyote would have made many meals of roadrunner by this time.
 Eddie dismissed the old man’s warning with a scoff.
-He liked watching television.
-Now the understanding washed over him as they went higher and higher up the incline.
+He liked watching television, especially Saturday morning cartoons.
+Now the pain of understanding washed over him as they went higher and higher up the incline.
 Hania showed no fatigue at all.
 Eddie had to jog at times to keep up with the scary old medicine man.